snowdrop/spring-boot-quickstart-istio/README.md

 Enjoy this first **Istio** and **Spring Boot** Developer Experience !!

-## Migrate to another Istio version

-To switch from an istio version to another, then use the `sed -i.bk s//g` instructions as defined here after.
-They will allow to change the version used by the Ansible tasks to download the required distribution and play the scripts.
-For the Spring Boot Quickstarts, the profile used by the Fabric8 Maven Plugin will be changed accordingly.
+## All in one instructions

 The commands to be executed have been designed as a all in one guide !

+Remark : To switch from an istio version to another, then use the `sed -i.bk s//g` instructions as defined here after.
+They will allow to change the Fabric8 Maven Plugin profile of the quickstarts.

 ```bash
 echo "Create a Minishift VM"